-The RA coefficient measures the investor's degree of tolerance for market uncertainty.
-Finding out the correct RA coefficient for an individual in VLCM is equivalent to asking what the adequate policy benchmark for that investor would be.
+The Rational Objective Function for a Retirement Goal).
+Finding the correct RA coefficient for an individual in the VLCM is equivalent to asking what the adequate policy benchmark would be for that investor.
 Is it the average equity/bond weight, 60%/40%?
 Or 80/20?
 Or 20/80?
 Advisors and consultants regularly answer this question when recommending portfolios to their clients.
-There is a one-to-one mapping between the riskiness of the benchmark and VLCM's RA coefficient.
+There is a one-to-one mapping between the riskiness of the benchmark and the VLCM's RA coefficient.

-Another important concept in the realm of rational preferences is time preference, or patience.
+Another important concept is time preference, or patience.
 All investors value receiving a payoff sooner rather than later, which is why markets need to compensate those who postpone their spending with a return (time value of money).
 However, investors differ in their degrees of patience.
-Along with the RA, this measure can be captured by analyzing the responses to a series of questions related to the subjective assessment of the time value of money.
+Along with the RA coefficient, this measure can be captured by analyzing the responses to questions about the subjective assessment of the time value of money.